ocryptocode/ocryptocode/README.md

 I build a coding legacy — projects that reflect my passion.
 These repositories act as proof-of-work (POW) and are part of one unified ecosystem.

-This repository also serves as my resume.
+This repository also serves as my resume, it's the beginning of everything

 ---